KittyGiraudel/SJSJ/_glossary/D3JS.md

 ---
 title: D3.js
-description: a library for manipulating documents based on data
+excerpt: a library for manipulating documents based on data
 ---

 # D3.js